hiteshmishra2103/wireview/README.md

 Now for setting up the frontend on your local machine I have created the installation and setup guide.Checkout the link below👇 https://github.com/hiteshmishra2103/wireviewfrontend1#installation

-For setting up the server, checkout the following readme file👇 https://github.com/hiteshmishra2103/wireviewserver/tree/4e3578ae05d025110a8fa776eaf3ff3fc933cfa8#installation
+For setting up the server and API reference, checkout the following readme file👇 https://github.com/hiteshmishra2103/wireviewserver/tree/4e3578ae05d025110a8fa776eaf3ff3fc933cfa8#installation